jlchereau/support.kidoju.com/en/posts/2014/vision.md

 but any of these books would be far to bulky to carry in order to practise during transportation or lunch time.

 Being a mobile device enthusiast, I have naturally turned to iTunes to find education material to assist them in their revisions.

-Still today, theory tests for car drivers, brain games and learning foreign languages make the top grossing apps on iTunes and the **school toolkit** recommended by Apple is essentially made of productivity apps.
+Still today, driving theory tests, brain games and foreign language learning make the top grossing education apps on iTunes and the **school toolkit** recommended by Apple is essentially made of productivity apps:

 ![iTunes school toolkit](https://raw.githubusercontent.com/kidoju/support.kidoju.com/master/en/posts/2014/vision.png)